davidrule369/x64DbgMCPServer/README.md

 [mcp-csharp-sdk-client.zip](https://github.com/user-attachments/files/19696922/mcp-csharp-sdk-client.zip)

 Open the project
-edit line 590 in Program.cs and enter your GeminiAI key from Google Cloud API. edit line 615 in Program.cs and enter in your MCP Server IP: Location = "http://192.168.x.x:3001/sse", Open your x96 debugger, your logs should reflect that the server automatically loaded.
+Edit line 590 in Program.cs and enter your GeminiAI key from Google Cloud API.
+Edit line 615 in Program.cs and enter in your MCP Server IP: Location = "http://192.168.x.x:3001/sse", Open your x96 debugger, your logs should reflect that the server automatically loaded.
+To interact with the server by hand instead of using the AI, uncomment line 634 and comment out line 635.
 Hit start debug on the client and the AI should automatically execute the Prompt located on line 434 (Program.cs)

 ![image](https://github.com/user-attachments/assets/ebf2ad81-0672-4ceb-be6e-a44c625cd6d0)